loklak/loklak_server/docs/index.rst

 Distributed, Peer-to-Peer
 -------------------------

-Loklak instances can be connected to each other.
+loklak instances can be connected to each other.
 If you download loklak and run it unchanged, it connects to loklak.org by default as a back-end peer.
 You can change this if you want to.
 This is how connected peers work: